IT Project Recovery: Some Proprietary Insights from SYTOSS

 Another frequent reason for IT projects hitting the skids is the wrong choice of the underlying platform: the platform you choose may either be at variance with your hardware, or just technically prevent your app from reaching the desired performance.
 In both cases, prior to proceeding with your choice, double-check from well-seasoned experts in these areas.

 IT projects are, often, caused to fail by immature software development processes, wrongly selected methodologies, and the absence of proper business processes, well-tuned delivery-related interactions, or clearly defined tasks.
 For instance, one of the more typical failure scenarios is an attempt to deliver a project that includes strict deadlines, imposed by company-wide factors, using Agile.

 Sometimes, when the implementation of a project is hampered by a lack of qualified resources, the company implementing it has to bring in staff from some other, overseas locations.
 The new employees' often lower qualifications, lack of business domain knowledge, cultural differences and unfit onsite retention practices all result in them taking their leave as soon as they have a smattering of the required industry expertise and get offered more profitable employment elsewhere.

 It is not a rarity that the business stakeholders of major tech companies, who are in charge of implementing large-scale projects, have a pretty iffy idea about the final product and the business needs is it supposed to fulfill.
 Usually, this idea becomes more clear at a later stage in the project implementation cycle.
-This trigger an avalanche of changes that affect the bulk of the already implemented functionality.
+This can trigger an avalanche of changes that affect the bulk of the already implemented functionality.